+WARNING!
 Do not drive the boat at high speeds with the engine trimmed up (bow up), as there is a risk of sudden heeling when the propeller hits the water again after a flight in heavy waves.
 Likewise, do not drive at high speed with the engine completely trimmed down (bow down) since this can cause the boat to pitch unexpectedly when the bow hits the water.
+WARNING!
+Waves reduce manoeuvrability and make the boat heel.

+ARNING!
 Waves reduce manoeuvrability and make the boat heel.
 Accordingly, reduce speed when encountering heavier seas.